mebasith/SearchApp/EXPLAIN.md

 # My Approach

 ## Languages/Technologies
 - I built the backend of the app using Node.js and Express.js to run the server.
 I built the frontend with React.js.
 I chose these technologies.
-I chose these technologies largely based on my familiarity with them, which I thought would give me the best opportunity to efficiently complete the assignment in the timeframe.
+I chose these technologies largely based on my familiarity with them (though React.js was a requirement here), which I thought would give me the best opportunity to efficiently complete the assignment in the timeframe.
 ## Backend

 ### Webscraping